 I’m always looking to collaborate and explore ideas with others in our filtration technology business.
-Happily, director of Oriental Manufacturers Jigar Patel, has offered this guest blog discussing differences between filtration and centrifugation.
+Happily, director of Oriental Manufacturers Jigar Patel, has offered this guest blog discussing differences between filtration and liquid solid centrifugation.
 I hope you enjoy Patel’s perspective:

 Filtration and centrifugation are two distinct separation techniques used for isolating the required components from the mixture.
 The major difference between the techniques is the nature of the force employed and the separation method used.
 While filtration uses a sieve or filter media to strain undesired constituents, centrifugation leverages the power of the centrifugal force for the separation.